2023 RACING PROGRAM

 Junior Programs: The FBYC Junior Programs have continued to evolve, and FBYC’s racing Juniors have become a regular presence not only on the Chesapeake Bay, but also across the country and around the world.
-The 2021 summer program will include six major components designed to accommodate a wide range of ages, sailing skills and abilities, and individual goals for sailors aged 6-18.
+The 2023 summer program will include six major components designed to accommodate a wide range of ages, sailing skills and abilities, and individual goals for sailors aged 6-18.
 As in past years, Opti Kids, Junior Week and Sailing School provide different platforms for sailing instruction.
 The Development Team has grown since its original focus as a steppingstone into Opti racing to become a force of its own.
 The focus of this team is to develop the sailor’s skills and confidence on the water, including introducing racing techniques.
 The Opti, Laser and 420 race teams have grown into regional and nationally renowned organizations, attracting the best international coaches.
-Every year since 2007, a Fishing Bay Yacht Club team member has won either the Opti or Laser Radial division of the Chesapeake Bay Yacht Racing Association High Points.
+Most years since 2007, a Fishing Bay Yacht Club team member has won either the Opti, Laser Radial or 420 division of the Chesapeake Bay Yacht Racing Association High Points Series.
 Our world-class coaching staff and our quality Club resources – boats, staff, and volunteers – all combine to ensure that our Junior Program maintains the high standard our Junior sailors deserve.

 RACE DAY ORGANIZATION